oliviervaillancourt/blog/_drafts/hsts-the-easy-way.md

 ### How to get this HTTP response header for your website

-for my blog, I use [Cloudflare](https://www.cloudflare.com) to enhance security "on the cheap" (since I use the free plan).
+For my blog, I use [Cloudflare](https://www.cloudflare.com) to enhance security "on the cheap" (since I use the free plan).

 So, using Cloudflare makes it dead simple to turn on HSTS.